Subscriptions

 Tynker

 Tynker (K-Grade 10) teaches coding as students create games and animated projects.
 Students gain a solid foundation in programming and computational thinking, which prepares them to transition to any mainstream object-oriented programming language.
-After learning the fundamentals, students can transition to Javascript or Python within the Tynker learning system.
+After learning the fundamentals, students can transition to JavaScript or Python within the Tynker learning system.

-HCOS Enrolled students who wish to receive teacher-guided instruction in Tynker can email Mr Mark Lamden for more information about enrolling in the online ADST: Leveled Coding module.
+HCOS Enrolled students who wish to receive teacher-guided instruction in Tynker can email Mr Mark Lamden for more information about enrolling in the online ADST: Levelled Coding module.
 Check with your support teacher for Mr Lamden's contact information.

 This subscription is not available to HCOS Registered students.